djey47/MMM-LKY-TIC/README.md

 - `powerFactor`: allows estimating instant power in watts (value will depend on your electrical settlement, see excellent [article](https://www.eaton.com/us/en-us/products/backup-power-ups-surge-it-power-distribution/backup-power-ups/va-versus-watts--eaton.html))
 - `serialDevice`: device name to capture teleinfo data from.

+## Logs

+Module output can be rather verbose, especially when debug mode is enabled.
+To avoid running out of storage space quickly if you're controlling MagicMiror with tools such as PM2, it is highly recommended to add log file rotation mechanism!

 ## Development

 See [template documentation](https://github.com/djey47/MMM-React-Canvas-ts#developing-your-own-module) for more details.